Two days ago, I received an email from a potential client who wanted to hire me for an “intimate parts” product.

 MINASOLVE GREEN B (more info here).
 Ecocert/Cosmos Approved.
 INCI: Pentylene glycol (and) Water (and) Sodium benzoate (and) Benzoic acid.
 Recommended use level : from 1% to 3%.
 Works best at pH below 6.

-I don’t know how familiar you are with preservative, but I am pretty sure you know that there’s tons of preservatives out there.
+I don’t know how familiar you are with preservatives, but I am pretty sure you know that there’s tons of them out there.

 How to choose the right one (or the right combination)?

 - Rule #1: pick a preservative among those in the Annex V of the EU cosmetic legislation (regularly updated).
 Remember, when it comes to cosmetic regulations always take Europe as a reference.
 The cosmetic industry is highly regulated over there and ingredients are “approved” based on their safety profile.
 Maximum allowable amounts for a single preservative are also listed.
 You can find the Annex with the list here.
 For example , the above mentioned Benzyl Alcohol is allowed at 1% maximum.

 - Rule #2: Always include a preservative booster.
 These ingredients help the preservative to penetrate the microbes cell walls.
 Some of the most common preservative boosters are: glycerin, ethylhexylglycerin, butylene glycol, and pentylene glycol.
 If you’re looking for a natural booster, I suggest Propanediol (trade name Zemea).

 - Rule #3: don’t forget to add a chelator to the formula.
 Chelator agents such as EDTA are usually added at 0.05%.
 Nevertheless, they play an important role in the formulation.
 An amazing natural alternative is Sodium Phytate (highly water soluble as EDTA).